WellthCare

 • Pharmacy bills that feel like random number generation.

-• Wellness programs that come off as surveillant or patronizing.
+• Wellness programs that come off as creepy or patronizing.

-In this environment, the system's profit appears tied to treating sickness, not preserving health.
-So when a myth suggests a vaccine is "for someone else's bottom line," it lands because it echoes a truth employees live daily: the financial incentives are misaligned with their wellbeing.
+The system's profit is tied to treating sickness, not preserving health.
+So when a myth says the vaccine is "for someone else's bottom line," it lands—because that's exactly what employees experience every day.
+The financial incentives are misaligned with their wellbeing.

 We keep treating the symptom with flyers.
-We need to diagnose the illness in our benefits architecture.
+Time to diagnose the illness in our benefits architecture.

-1. Prevention is a Peripheral Charity, Not the Core Value
+1. Prevention Is an Afterthought, Not the Core Value

-In most plans, preventive care like vaccinations is a sidebar-a checklist item buried in your Summary Plan Description.
+In most plans, preventive care like vaccinations is a sidebar—a checklist item buried in your Summary Plan Description.
 It's not the engine of the plan.
-There's no direct, tangible, and valuable reward tied to it.
-Contrast this with a Health-to-Wealth model, where a verified preventive action is the input that automatically generates a valuable output for the employee: instant store credit and a retirement contribution.
-Prevention becomes the wealth-building engine.
+There's no direct, valuable reward tied to it.
+Now imagine a Health-to-Wealth model, where a verified preventive action automatically generates a valuable output for the employee: instant store credit and a retirement contribution.
+Prevention becomes the engine that builds wealth.

 2. Wellness Feels Like Coercion, Not Partnership

 That $25 gift card for a flu shot?
 It sends a clear message: we value your health intervention at the same rate as a casual dining coupon.
-It’s transactional and does zero to build long-term trust.
-When programs are transparently about employer cost-containment, employees see through them.
-This fuels the powerful myth that "the company is only doing this for themselves."
+It's transactional and does zero to build long-term trust.
+When programs are transparently aimed at employer cost-containment, employees see through them.
+That fuels the powerful myth that "the company is only doing this for themselves."

 How many clicks does it take an employee to find a covered provider, confirm a $0 co-pay, and schedule a shot?
 If the process is clunky, doubt grows in the gaps.
 Hesitancy thrives on friction.
-A system designed for simplicity and adoption uses integrated apps and AI guidance to make the healthy choice the path of least resistance, instantly rewarding the action.
+A system designed for simplicity uses integrated apps and AI guidance to make the healthy choice the path of least resistance—and instantly rewards the action.

 The Reframe: Fix the System, Not the Facts